Ornately engraved Tibetan skulls were used as talismans that were believed to lift a family curse or guide a soul gone astray.

-An engraved human skull from Tibet.
-The carvings are said to be done to take a curse off a family or to guide the soul of a mislead human on the right path to enlightenment.
+In Tibet, an engraved human skull is a powerful piece.
+The carvings in the bone are made to take a curse off a family or to guide the soul of a mislead human on the right path to enlightenment.

 The more ornate Tibetan Kapala skulls are embellished with silver and semi-precious stones and were commonly used as a ritual bowl to drink blood out of during ancient human sacrifice rituals.